MCP serverTools

 Response

-The default response is compact (~2 KB) — names, tier markers, global constraints — sized to fit comfortably in the agent's context.
+The default response is compact (~2 KB) — names, categories, tier markers — sized to fit comfortably in the agent's context.
 Detail is opt-in via expand:

 Response variantApprox sizeWhat's included

-Default (compact capabilities)~2 KBVendor, DAT version, block names + tiers, trigger names + tiers, stream names + tiers, action names, toggle keys, global constraints
+Default (compact capabilities)~2 KBVendor, DAT version, feature names + categories + tiers, toggle keys, global constraints

-expand: ["capabilities.full"]~10 KBAll of the above plus per-primitive params, payload shapes, requires lists, per-primitive constraints
+expand: ["capabilities.full"]~10 KBAll of the above plus per-feature params, payload shapes, requires lists, per-feature constraints

 expand: ["capabilities.advanced"]+ ~1 KBAdds droppedPrimitives and futurePrimitives informational fields

 The compact-by-default design is intentional.
-Returning the full ~36 KB on every first call burns the agent's context window before any work.
-The summary field hints at what's available and how to expand:
+Returning the full ~10 KB on every first call burns the agent's context window before any work.
+The summary field hints at what's available and how to expand.

 Example — discovery at session start